deltaepsilon/jupiter/notes/GTD.md

 ## In Progress

-- [ ] Should a grandma-friendly YT walkthrough
+- [ ] Shoot a grandma-friendly YT walkthrough

 ## Next actions